 I’m also really excited about speaking opportunities this year, including presenting ‘The Zookeeper’ at schools and churches in Sydney.
-‘The Zookeeper’ is the story that I wrote last year and it turned into a gospel presentation for families with puppets and drama and music and dance and interactive songs.
-The team and I (and the puppets) will be presenting at Macarthur Anglican School on the 3rd March, followed by Blue Mountains City Church and then Glenmore Park Anglican Church in April.
-For more information or to make a booking, please go to ‘The Zookeeper’ page, or contact my manager, Leeanne Smith on 95013421.
+‘The Zookeeper’ is the story that I wrote last year and it turned into a gospel presentation for families with drama and music and dance and puppets and interactive songs.
+The team and I (and the puppets) have already presented at Macarthur Anglican School, and the Blue Mountains City Church, in March.
+In April we're booked at Glenmore Park Anglican Church, Glenbrook Public School and St Swithun's Anglican Church, Pymble.
+For more information or to make a booking, please go to ‘The Zookeeper’ page, or email my manager, Leeanne Smith - email@example.com.

 I’d love to be in contact with you, somehow.
 If you would like to know more about my books, go to the book page.
 If you would like to know where I’m speaking, go to the events page.
 If you would like to know what I’m thinking, go to the ‘latest news’ page.
 Actually, there may not be anything new there, so in that case, head over to my facebook page… and say hello, and I’ll say hello back, from my desk, as I think and write about the jungle.